6dv/6dv/README.md

 The best place to start is to join the discord and Dan(dan#9955) will help you get setup.
 I'm working on documentation to help make this easier!

-Even if you don't plan to submit any code, just joining the discussion on discord Discord and giving your feedback helps a lot.
+Even if you don't plan to submit any code, just joining the discussion on Discord and giving your feedback helps a lot.
 New Ideas are always welcome!

 You can also ⭐ Star this repo to show your interest/support.

+## Upcoming open source repos

+Over the next few months i'll be open sourcing several tools I've built over the last year that make the generation and playback of these files a lot easier.

+[] Unity -> .6DV SDK
+[] Unity -> primitive extracter
+[] .6dv Web Player built in WebXR
+[] Aframe .6dv player
+[] Desktop tools for editing .6dv files to remove/add effects [] ABR algorithms for improving performance on lower end devices